← Back to Home

 What types of designs work best for predictive testing?

-Any design interface works: live websites via URL entry, PDF mockups, mobile app screens, presentation slides, or print materials.
+Any design interface works: live websites via URL entry, mockups, mobile app screens, presentation slides, or print materials.
 The platform automatically captures live URLs and recognizes different context types to adjust analysis frameworks accordingly.

 How do results compare to traditional research methods?